patasmith/MVC-local-auth/README.md

 		          res.redirect('/signup')
 		        }
 		        passport.authenticate('local')(req, res, () => {
-		          res.redirect(userHome)
+		          res.redirect('/dashboard')
 		        })
 		      })
 ```

 Your new user will be stored in whichever collection you specified in MONGO_URI.
 By default, passport-local-mongoose adds hash and salt fields which it will use for password verification.
+See the repository for information on the many settings that are available.

 ### connect-flash
 [connect-flash](https://github.com/jaredhanson/connect-flash) is a package for passing messages to views so they may be rendered.
 You can also replace this with [express-flash](https://github.com/RGBboy/express-flash) here and the functionality within this project will be identical.